alshakhasm/RENAME-FILES/README.md

 ❌ **Skipped:**
 - Files in subdirectories (only folders are renamed in subdirs)
-- Items already with YYYY-MM-DD_ prefixes
+- - Files already with DDMMYYYY_ prefixes
 - Symbolic links (for security)
 - Inaccessible files (permission errors)